Receding Gums & Receding Gums Treatment

 While general aging cannot be avoided, with the right therapy routine, receding gums can be halted and even reversed.
 Modern dental treatments and restorative therapies combined with healthy dental hygiene routines can stop gums from disappearing.

 “Untreated gum recession will eventually result in edentulism or tooth loss.”

 Gum recession is a gradual process in which gum tissues recede or disappear over time.
 Receding gums is characterized by a reduction in gum tissues as the line of tissue that surrounds the teeth pulls back.
 As gums recede, new portions of the teeth are revealed and often exposed to bacteria, erosion, and general wear and tear.
-Over time, receding gums will eventually expose a tooth’s roots and can, if left untreated, allow pockets of debris, microbes, and bacterial rot to form leading to damage and destruction of teeth, gums, and underlying bone structures.
+Over time, receding gums will eventually expose a tooth’s roots.
+They can, if left untreated, allow pockets of debris, microbes, and bacterial rot to form, leading to damage and destruction of teeth, gums, and underlying bone structures.

 Untreated gum recession will eventually result in edentulism or tooth loss.
-If you notice or suspect that your gums are receding, please do not hesitate to make an appointment with Willow Pass Dental Care.
+If you notice or suspect that your gums are receding, please do not hesitate to make an appointment with your dentist.

 Causes for Receding Gums

 There are a variety of factors, both environmental and genetic, as well as personal choices that can contribute to gum recession.
 Some factors, such as brushing aggressively, can be controlled and amended while others, such as a genetic predisposition to periodontal disease, can be controlled but not entirely rectified.

 One of the most prominent causes of gum recession in adults is neglecting proper dental hygiene.
 Not adequately or properly cleaning one’s teeth can lead to periodontitis or gum disease.